gonative-cc/sui-native/nBTC/README.md

 1. **Non-empty set**: The UTXO set must contain at least one element
 2. **Existence verification**: All proposed UTXOs must exist in the on-chain UTXO table
-3. **Sufficient value**: Total UTXO value must meet or exceed the withdrawal amount
+3. **Sufficient value**: Total UTXO value must be at least equal to the withdrawal amount.
+When the total exceeds the withdrawal amount, the difference becomes a change output sent back to the nBTC contract's Bitcoin address, creating a new UTXO that can be used for future withdrawals.

 If validation fails, the transaction is aborted with an appropriate error code.